Who are we?

 There may be legal or other official reasons why we need to keep or use your personal information.

-If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the Data Protection Officer at Hill Robinson International Ltd, 201 Haverstock Hill, Belsize Park, London, NW3 4QG in writing.
+If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the Data Responsible Officer at Hill Robinson Group Ltd, 201 Haverstock Hill, Belsize Park, London, NW3 4QG in writing.

 No fee usually required